Moving Forward in Faith

 Sunday: 7:30 AM, 9:30 AM, 11:30 AM

-Weekday: 6:30 AM (ONLY ON Tuesday, Wednesday and Thursday), 8:00 AM Chapel every day including Saturday;
+Weekday: 6:30 AM (ONLY ON Tuesday, Wednesday and Thursday, NOT DURING LENT), 8:00 AM Chapel every day including Saturday;

 Holy days: Vigil Mass at 5:15 PM the day before; 8:00 AM & 11:00 AM & 7:30 PM on the day itself